softwarewng/communicationWhales.github.io/_posts/2020-02-28-sample-markdown.md

 In order to allow the network to focus on important areas within the spectrogram a Binary Mask Generation model was used.
 This process creates a 'mask' where it separates the audio into 'spectrally strong' and 'spectrally weak' signal regions for easier identification of useful areas in the spectrogram.

+#### Network Architecture
+The experiment uses a deep learning model for denoising that is based on the U-Net architecture.
+Although U-Net is a well-known architecture for image segmentation tasks, in this instance it has been customized for auditory information adaptation .
+The Contracting, Bottleneck, and Expansive layers make up the three components of the U-Net architecture.
+The Contracting (downsampling) path This route's goal is to preserve the image's context.
+It starts with a stack of convolutional layers—typically two—and then down samples using a max-pooling process.
+The number of feature channels typically doubles with each downsampling step as we proceed along this path, enabling the network to learn more intricate features.
+The bottleneck layer is situated between the Expansive and Contracting route.
+The bottleneck layer serves as an extractor or summarizer of features.
+The primary function of the bottleneck layer is to extract the input data's most compact and abstract properties, then transfer this knowledge to the expanding path for use in the output reconstruction.
+The expansive layer (upsampling) then makes use of this context to localize—also known as localization—the object in the image.
+The expansive approach uses a stack of convolutional layers, followed by an upsampling that boosts resolution, and is almost a mirror image of the contracting path.
+!!!!
+ADD IMAGE HERE U-NET !!!!

 ## Classification